Unravelling the mystery that makes viruses infectious

 Researchers have for the first time identified the way viruses like the poliovirus and the common cold virus 'package up' their genetic code, allowing them to infect cells.

-The findings, published today (Friday, 8 January) in the journal PLOS Pathogens by a team from the Universities of Leeds and York, open up the possibility that drugs or anti-viral agents can be developed that would stop such infections.
+The findings, published in the journal PLOS Pathogens by a team from the Universities of York and Leeds, open up the possibility that drugs or anti-viral agents can be developed that would stop such infections.

 What has been a mystery until now is a detailed understanding of the way the virus assembles these daughter virions.